 No. All classes are taught in person.
 Professors are required to offer 10 additional hours of course material online in the form of discussion forums, videos, Skype, chat, etc.

-We do not offer online classes because the in-class interaction is vital to the success of your MBA program.
-Our students and alumni tell us that they valued the ability to interact with their classmates and their faculty almost as much as the content they learned within the classes.
+We do not offer online classes because we believe the in-class interaction is vital to the MBA experience.
+Our students and alumni tell us that they value the ability to interact with their classmates and their faculty almost as much as the content they learned within the classes.

-While the class will vary greatly from one faculty member to the next, you can expect a combination of case study, lecture, simulation, group activities, and classroom discussion.
+While classes will vary greatly from one faculty member to the next, students can expect a combination of case studies, lectures, simulation, group activities, and classroom discussion.
 Professors will encourage students to utilize their past and current professional experiences in classroom discussion and assignments.

-No. In a graduate-level program, you are expected to reach out to your classmates or professors for assistance with challenging material.
-Study guides are not typically made available because expectations for graduate students is higher than undergraduate students.
+No. In a graduate-level program, students are expected to reach out to classmates or professors for assistance with challenging material.
+Study guides are not typically made available, as the expectation for graduate students is higher than for undergraduate students.

 Yes, all students are placed into formal groups at the beginning of the program.
 These groups are very deliberately mixed based on background, industry, work experience, and gender.
 You will work together as a small group for papers, projects, and presentations through the first year.
 Between the first and second year, you will be switched into a new small group.

-The PMBA program draws students from all over the state of Virginia, requiring all students to travel to some extent to attend classes.
+The Professional MBA program draws students from all over the state of Virginia and beyond, requiring all students to travel to some extent to attend classes.
 Exam weekends are scheduled in both the Richmond and Roanoke locations for the weekend after the last class meeting of each term.
 However, in order to attempt to minimize the amount of travel required of both students and faculty, two alternative delivery methods are often utilized for final exams in the program: